HiPhish/info.vim/HACKING.rst

 .. note::

-   We don't acutally need the following  features if we read our info documents from an info compiler like the standalone `info`.
+   We don't acutally need the following  features if we read our Info documents from an Info compiler like the standalone `info`.

 File header
    Some basic information about  the file itself before the first node, such as